Vampyric-OC/Shulkus-Maximus/README.md

 In the world you will find The Book.
 This is a manual and description of the Shulkus Maximus system and its components.

 The Shulkus Maximus system is a storage, automation and signaling system based on minecarts, shulker boxes and a ticket system.
-It includes shared front ends for storage and farm input, back ends for item filtering, automatic smelting with super smelters and brewing with a super brewer.
+It includes shared front ends for storage and farm input, back ends for item filtering, automatic smelting with super smelters, brewing with a super brewer and automatic bonemeal and tree farms.
 <br/><br/><br/>
 Example screenshots with description:
 <br/><br/>